Sedeniono/ADO-History-Diff/README.md

 # Introduction
-The standard history tab of work items in Azure DevOps (ADO) shows only the old and new values of each field, without highlighting the actual changes within the field.
+The standard history tab of work items in Azure DevOps (ADO) shows only the old and new values of each field, without highlighting the actual changes within it.
-This makes spotting the difference very hard for fields that usually contain a lot of text; most prominently, the standard "Description" field and the comments.
+This makes spotting the difference very hard for fields that usually contain a lot of text; most prominently, the standard "Description" and "Repro Steps" fields and the comments.
 This extension adds a **new tab** to work items that shows the full history of every field, while computing an **appropriate diff** for each one.

 The left image shows the default ADO history, while the right depicts the history as shown by the extension: